-In the aftermath of a disaster event, such as a hurricane or extreme flooding, RPC staff may be called upon to conduct certain activities in order to maintain continuity of operations and support of emergency response and recovery actions.
-RPC will coordinate with local freight carriers, ports, and other associated entities to carry out appropriate roles and responsibilities consistent with the A-3 task.
+In the aftermath of a disaster event, such as a hurricane or extreme flooding, Staff may be called upon to conduct certain activities in order to maintain continuity of operations and support of emergency response and recovery actions.
+Staff will coordinate with local freight carriers, ports, and other associated entities to carry out appropriate roles and responsibilities consistent with the A-3 task.

 Report on Emergency Activities

-Timeline:

-None